Advantages and Disadvantages of an HOA

 If the fees are not paid, the HOA can legally place a lien against the home.
 And if the balance of the fees becomes too large, or too delinquent, then the HOA can foreclose on the home.

-If you are not sure you want to pay the fees or feel that you will not use the added features, then buying a home within the confines of an HOA may not be for you.
+If you are not sure you want to pay the fees or feel that you will not use the added features, then purchasing a property within the confines of an HOA may not be for you.

 Lots of Rules that Impact YOUR Home